Inbound Marketing KPIs Come Third

 Inbound marketing fails when the pursuit of results comes before the establishment of process.

-It's easy to fail; it's easy to get swept up in the excitement and set sail towards your key performance indicators before preparing the ship.
+It’s easy to get swept up in the excitement and set sail toward your key performance indicators before preparing the ship.

 I’ve come to believe, through experience, that inbound marketing KPIs should come third.